 A slightly less bright sound is a good tradeoff, I suppose, unless you are Hilary Hahn, of course, in which case beauty sound is on top of every other technical consideration!
 See below for a complete chart of non-whistling E strings.

 So It might be a good idea to complement that previous advice to start buying special E strings separately and not in a set.
 Just make your own set of strings by choosing the perfect strings for your needs.
 Big string makers engineer and produce special strings to avoid whistling.
 Some say that wound E strings tend to whistle less.
 But a wound string is usually bigger and less comfortable to play sometimes.
 The Kaplan is well known and sounds great.
 I have used it myself a lot with success.
 It is my mentor E string of choice as well.
 The Pirastro Wondertone Solo E is quite good too, but I prefer the Kaplan or the Thomastik Infeld platinum-plated.
 The Thomastik is maybe a bit more expensive but has a great bright sound, maybe for soloists.
 I have many times stick to Evah Pirazzi’s gold E and liked it.
 But to prevent whistling, the Larsen is quite good too.

-Also, if you want to prevent corrosion long enough, a tin plated E string might be a solution.
+Also, if you want to prevent corrosion long enough, a tin-plated E string might be a solution.
 They incorporate one or several protective metal layers.
-They are called multi layered strings.
+They are called multi-layered strings.
 Chromium steel strings, or stainless steel strings, are truly resistant to corrosion and are used without any plating for this reason.
-They tend to last longer and in better condition which definitely mitigate whistling.
+They tend to last longer and in better condition which definitely mitigates whistling.

 Experiment with string tension as well.
 Try using the same string you have habitually but choose a less tension flavor.
 If you get more whistling, use a stronger tension instead.
 Considering the price of E strings, this might be a quick fix if any; do not hesitate.